cloudlinux/libcare/docs/libcare.rst

         [root@... /kcdata]# /libcare/samples/ghost/GHOST 2>/dev/null &
         [root@... /kcdata]# patient_pid=$!

 And, finally, patch it.
-All the threads of sample should stop when the GHOST vulnerability is finally patched:
+All the threads of the sample must stop when the GHOST vulnerability is patched:

 .. code:: console